jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 We will thus disregard that case here.
 The worst-case performance is listed below:
 - Always Stored: Constant
-- Prefer Other: linear search in list of eligible collections.
+- Prefer Other: linear search in a list of eligible collections.
 - Prefer Most Specific: linear scan trough eligible collections and distance function dependent cost for each collection.
 The distance could be cached.
 - Only stored when not redundant: linear scan through collections in case no collection is clear-cut
 - Never: constant